harshdpatel2312-dot/Volunteer-Data-analyst/README.md

             THEN 'drop'
             ELSE 'no drop'
         END AS participation_drop_flag
-    FROM [working sheet labour force.xlsx - working sheet] AS w WHERE w.Region IN ('london')
+    FROM [working sheet labor force.xlsx - working sheet] AS w WHERE w.Region IN ('london')
 )
 SELECT *